-In 2013 a worldwide brute-force attack hit WordPress installations across almost every web host in existence.
+In April 2013 a worldwide brute-force attack struck WordPress installations on virtually every web host in existence.

-These attacks were caused by botnets (computer networks infected with malware and programmed to attack other sites).
+These attacks were caused by botnets (computers infected with malware and programmed to attack other sites).

 (Over 160,000 WordPress sites were attacked in a massive DDoS attack in March 2014.
-Image source: BlogDefender.com)
+Image source: BlogDefender site)

 According to the Cnet report,